easbarba/zae/README.md

 ## History

-` distro` was a module of a super package called `cejo`, and later on extracted as standalone package to follow the UNIX main rule: 'do one thing, well'.
+` pak` was a module of a super package called `cejo`, and later on extracted as standalone package to follow the UNIX main rule: 'do one thing, well'.

 ## TODO